Welcome & Course Overview

 Learning in the course is organised around tutor presentations, small group work, student led presentations, seminars and workshops, project work, input from external experts and tutorials.

-All students participate in course projects in which they co-operate with other class members to produce presentations on a given topic.
-Supervisions support students in identifying research questions, selecting areas for literature review, carrying out field work, and reviewing drafts of the dissertation.
-Supported ICT sessions and literature searching skills (including electronic searches) are provided by library staff.
+All students participate in two course projects in which they co-operate with other class members to produce a presentation on a given topic.
+Tutorials support students in identifying research questions, selecting areas for literature review, carrying out field work, and reviewing drafts of the dissertation.
+Supported ICT sessions and literature access skills (including electronic searches) are provided by library staff.

-Additionally, students are expected to attend departmental research seminars and seminars hosted by the Centre for Global Higher Education which are held usually during the course of the year in order to broaden the scope of their learning and further develop their own critical skills.
+Additionally, students are expected to attend departmental research seminars which are held usually during the course of the year in order to broaden the scope of their learning and further develop their own critical skills.
 Oxford University provides the opportunity to participate in a wealth of further academic-related activities and students are encouraged to attend lectures and research seminars in other departments within the University.

 WANT TO HEAR MORE ABOUT THE HIGHER EDUCATION PATHWAY?

-Watch our online video with Course Director, Dr James Robson, who gives an overview of the course, what kind of students it attracts, and what they go on to do.
+Watch our online video with Dr James Robson who gives an overview of the course, what kind of students it attracts, and what they go on to do.